Behavior¶

 NAME RE

-curly brackets, it is replaced by the regular expression RE
+curly brackets, it is replaced by the regular expression RE.
+This can be

 used to define hierarchies of shorthands, for example: